kenno/qmk_userspace/docs/callbacks.md

 My [Ergodox EZ Keymap](https://github.com/qmk/qmk_firmware/blob/master/layouts/community/ergodox/drashna/keymap.c) is a good example of this, as it uses the LEDs as modifier indicators.

-You can see a list of these files in [callbacks.c](callbacks.c), or a shortend list here
+You can see a list of these files in [callbacks.c](callbacks.c), or a shortened list here

 ```c
 __attribute__((weak)) void keyboard_post_init_keymap(void) {}